 Transparency of Decision-Making.

-To enhance consistency, predictability and integrity in decision-making of IANA related decisions, ICANN would agree in its bylaws to:
+To enhance consistency, predictability and integrity in decision-making of IANA related decisions, ICANN would agree in its Bylaws to:

 Continue the current practice of public reporting on naming related decisions and describe the checks and procedures that were performed in association with such decisions.